Types of Roof Vents

 For these reasons, we most often will recommend installing ridge vents on your home for the best results.
 If your home has small roof ridges or a unique roof design, however, be advised that ridge vents may not be the best type of ventilation for your home.

-If you think your home is short on breath or want to make sure your new roof doesn’t suffer from poor ventilation, contact All Weather Tite in Florida or at our Massachusetts Office.
+If you think your home is short on breath, want to approve curb appeal or simply want to make sure your new roof doesn’t suffer from poor ventilation, contact All Weather Tite Roofing in Port Charlotte, Florida.
 Our experts can provide a free estimate, explain proper roof ventilation and get to the bottom of any current ventilation issues that your home and roof may have.